Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

 System.out.println("The Result:" + Arrays.asList(result_str));
 ```

-# SQL to Java Type Mapping
+# SQL- to-Java Type Mapping

 The XAP JDBC Driver translates in runtime a Space object into a relational table representation.

 - All Java class attributes are translated into their corresponding SQL types.
 - Class names are translated into table names.
 - Field names are translated into column names.
 - Indexed columns are translated into indexed fields.
-Make sure the `btree` index is turned on allowing fast processing of bigger than/less than queries.
+Make sure the `btree` index is turned on, allowing fast processing of bigger than/less than queries.
 For more details, refer to the [Indexing](./indexing.html#Extended Indexing) section.

-The following information represents the SQL to Java mapping conducted at runtime when a table is created via the JDBC driver.
+The following information represents the SQL-to-Java mapping conducted at runtime when a table is created via the JDBC driver.

 |SQL Type|Java Type|